icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/editing-digital-archive-handbook.md

 # Editing the ICAEW Digital Archive Handbook

 ## Overview

-This guide provides comprehensive instructions for editing and maintaining the ICAEW Digital Archive Handbook, which serves as the central resource for digital preservation and web archiving activities at ICAEW.
+> **Purpose:** This guide provides comprehensive instructions for editing and maintaining the ICAEW Digital Archive Handbook, which serves as the central resource for digital preservation and web archiving activities at ICAEW.

 ## Tools and Technologies